Orion85-Stack/Portfolio_Websites/README.md

 # Kalon Designs Websites

-Welcome to my personal website where you can browse and see the websites that I have created / designed and smaller projects that I created.
-To showcase what I am able to do and complete.
+Welcome to my personal website where you can see the websites that I have created / designed and smaller projects that I created.

 ## Smaller and stand-alone projects